 This edited volume provides a transcript of all of these ‘receipts’ and household hints.
 There is no apparent logic in the original order of the recipes.
 It seems likely that Elizabeth had kept them in a number of notebooks and on pieces of paper, and then, late in life, had decided to record them in a more substantial book.
 Rather than reproduce the recipes in their original sequence, therefore, they have been re-ordered following a scheme similar to that in many of the printed cookery books of the day, thus enabling the reader to appreciate the wide variety of dishes that Elizabeth recorded in each category, such as soups, fish, meat, ‘made’ dishes, puddings, etc. Since many scholars have discussed those printed books, rather than analysing these recipes for their culinary merits and what they indicate regarding the development of cooking and dining in the late eighteenth century, the introduction considers who Elizabeth was and what her book reveals about her life and connections in Hertfordshire.

-There will be an extensive glossary of ingredients and utensils.
-The appendices will include a list giving the original order of the recipes; mini-biographies of the donors who can be identified; Elizabeth’s will.
+There is an extensive glossary of ingredients and utensils.
+The appendices include a list giving the original order of the recipes; mini-biographies of the donors who can be identified; and Elizabeth’s will.

 Non-Members: £22 (+£3.50 P&P) • Members: £17.50